Mutation: By effect on fitness (harmful, beneficial, neutral mutations)

 Large-scale quantitative mutagenesis screens, in which thousands of millions of mutations are tested, invariably find that a larger fraction of mutations has harmful effects but always returns a number of beneficial mutations as well.
 For instance, in a screen of all gene deletions in E. coli, 80% of mutations were negative, but 20% were positive, even though many had a very small effect on growth (depending on condition).
-Note that gene deletions involve removal of whole genes, so that point mutations almost always have a much smaller effect.
+Gene deletions involve removal of whole genes, so that point mutations almost always have a much smaller effect.
 In a similar screen in Streptococcus pneumoniae, but this time with transposon insertions, 76% of insertion mutants were classified as neutral, 16% had a significantly reduced fitness, but 6% were advantageous.

 This classification is obviously relative and somewhat artificial: a harmful mutation can quickly turn into a beneficial mutations when conditions change.
 Also, there is a gradient from harmful/beneficial to neutral, as many mutations may have small and mostly neglectable effects but under certain conditions will become relevant.
 Also, many traits are determined by hundreds of genes (or loci), so that each locus has only a minor effect.
 For instance, human height is determined by hundreds of genetic variants ("mutations") but each of them has a very minor effect on height, apart from the impact of nutrition.
 Height (or size) itself may be more or less beneficial as the huge range of sizes in animal or plant groups shows.